Matrixed-Link/chainlink-automation-poller/README.md

 # Chainlink Automation Poller

-This application monitors Chainlink automation on Chainlink enabled networks, fetching data and exposing it as Prometheus metrics.
+This application monitors Chainlink automation balances on Chainlink Automation enabled networks, fetching data and exposing it as Prometheus metrics.

 ## Prerequisites